Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

-We formulated three criteria to filter out meaningless user strokes:\\ {\it Short Curves:} we ignore projected curves $\CQ$ that are too short as compared to the length of the target curves $\CX$ (conservatively curves less than half as long as the target curve).
-While it is possible that the user stopped drawing mid-way out of frustration, we found it was more likely that they prematurely released the controller trigger by accident.
-Both curve lengths are computed in $\BR^3$ for efficiency.\\ {\it Stroke Noise:} we ignore strokes for which the mid-air stroke is too noisy.
-Specifically, mid-air strokes with distant consecutive points ($\exists\ i\ \text{s.t.}\ \|\bp_i - \bp_{i-1}\| > 5\text{cm}$) are rejected.\\ {\it Inverted Strokes:} while we labelled keypoints with numbers and marked start and end points in green and red (Figure~\ref{fig:studyTasks}), some users occasionally drew the target curve in reverse.
+\paragraph{Inverted Curves} While we labelled keypoints with numbers and marked start and end points in green and red (Figure~\ref{fig:studyTasks}), some users occasionally drew the target curve in reverse.
 The motion to draw a curve in reverse is not symmetric, and such curves are thus rejected.
-We detect inverted strokes by look at the indices $i_0, i_1, \ldots, i_l$ of the points in $\CQ$ which are closest to the keypoints $\bx_{k_0}, \bx_{k_1}, \ldots, \bx_{k_l}$ of $\CX$.
+We detect inverted strokes by \revm{looking} at the indices $i_0, i_1, \ldots, i_l$ of the points in $\CQ$ which are closest to the keypoints $\bx_{k_0}, \bx_{k_1}, \ldots, \bx_{k_l}$ of $\CX$.
 Ideally, the sequence $i_0,\ldots, i_l$ should have no inversions, i.e., $\forall\ 0\le j<k\le l,\ i_j \le i_k$; and maximum $l(l+1)/2$ inversions, if $\CQ$ is aligned in reverse with $\CX$.
-We consider curves $\CQ$ with more than $l(l+1)/4$ (half the maximum) inversions, to be inadvertently inverted and reject them.
-We compute distances to the keypoints in $\BR^3$ for efficiency.
+We consider curves with more than $l(l+1)/4$ (half the maximum) inversions to be inadvertently inverted and reject them.
+Distances are computed in $\BR^3$ for efficiency.

-Despite conducting our experiment remotely without supervision, we found that 95.6\% of the strokes satisfied our criteria and could be utilized for analysis.
-For comparisons between $\pi_{spray}$ and $\pi_{mimicry}$, we reject curve pairs where either curve did not satisfy the quality criteria.
-Out of 1200 curve pairs (2400 total strokes), 1103 (91.9\%) satisfied the quality criteria and were used for analysis, including 564 pairs for the curve re-creation task and 539 for the tracing task.
+Despite conducting our experiment remotely without supervision, we found that 95.8\% of the strokes satisfied our criteria and could be utilized for analysis.
+Out of the 102 strokes deemed unfit for analysis, 17 were too short, 66 were inverted, and 38 exhibited excessive tracking noise. \revm{It is possible that some of the short or inverted curves were caused due to curve control issues, there is no robust automatic method for distinguishing between inadvertent errors and genuine challenges faced by the users.
+Given the small number of such strokes and the potential bias in manual classification, we chose to exclude these strokes from the analysis.} For comparisons between $\pi_{spray}$ and $\pi_{mimicry}$, we reject stroke pairs where either stroke did not satisfy the quality criteria.
+Out of 1200 pairs (2400 total strokes), 1103 (91.9\%) satisfied the quality criteria and were used for analysis, including 564 pairs for the curve re-creation task and 539 for the tracing task.